aruncveli/userstyles/README.md

 A collection of simple and boring dark theme userstyles.

-No serious UX research done behind picking the default colors.
+No UX research done behind picking the default colors.
 Background and foreground colors were just checked for sufficient constrast.

 To install and use these, you will need a userstyles manager web extension like [Stylus](https://github.com/openstyles/stylus).